-- 1. Continue using and updating the existing application. ("Scenario 1: Live with the current application" on page 9) - 2.
-Replace the application with a purchased or leased "package". ("Scenario 2: Replace the application with a vendor package" on page 12) - 3.
-Convert the application to a new "target" language using an automated conversion tool. ("Scenario 3: Convert to a HLL using automated tools" on page 14) - 4.
-Rewrite the application in a new "target" language. ("Scenario 4: Rewrite the application in a HLL" on page 20) - 5.
-Modernize the application and continue to use it in its original language. ("Scenario 5: Modernize and maintain the application" on page 35)
+- 1. Continue using and updating the existing application. ("Scenario 1: Live with the current application" on page 9.) - 2.
+Replace the application with a purchased or leased "package". ("Scenario 2: Replace the application with a vendor package" on page 12.) - 3.
+Convert the application to a new "target" language using an automated conversion tool. ("Scenario 3: Convert to a new language using automated tools" on page 15.) - 4.
+Rewrite the application in a new "target" language. ("Scenario 4: Rewrite the application in a new language" on page 22.) - 5.
+Modernize the application and continue to use it in its original language. ("Scenario 5: Modernize and maintain the application" on page 38.)

-Other responses are possible, of course; but these five provide considerable insight into the results we might expect.
+Other responses and approaches are possible, of course; but these five provide considerable insight into the results we might expect.

-In discussing these options, we will also consider their possible effects on
+In discussing these options, we will also consider various risk factors and their possible effects on